erpnext/foundation/foundation/www/docs/user/manual/en/introduction/index.md

 Small businesses, on the other hand, typically have been left out of this 1st wave of digital revolution (1995-2015) because they dont have the $ power to license, hire and customize such software to suite their needs.
 Systems like SAP have been NO-GO for most SMEs with a *minimum* CAPEX or OPEX layout of $100k (100 Thousand Dollars)

-So small businesses haave continue to struggle to keep things organized.
-They often use a mix of apps like spreadsheets, accounting software, web based CRM etc to manage.
+So even today, small businesses continue to struggle to keep things organized.
+They often use a mix of applications and tools such as spreadsheets, accounting softwares, web based CRMs to manage their day to day record keeping.
 As a consequence, they have to access different systems to understand customers, sales, cash flow or profitability.
-The information exists in Silos and is hard to combine to get insights.

-ERPNext addresses those fundamental problems of affordability (Open source, Freely available), all transactional modules included, highly customizable and efficient in computing requirements.
+The information exists in silos and the data is hard to combine to get useful insights or alerts.
+As a consequence, small businesses typically are **reactive** instead of being **proactive**.
+With such a constrained way of working, there is limited scope for **leveraged growth**.
+Which means, as your business grows, your cost grow in the same proportion.
+And you have hardly improve your margin.

+ERPNext addresses some of the above fundamental problems of:
+* affordability : It is a Free & Open Source Software, freely available to download, install
+* completeness : All necessary modules are covered [Full List](https://erpnext.org/ "ERPNex.Org Homepage")
+* customizability : Easy to add fields, or to add more features
+* efficiency : Computing requirements are relatively low (cheaper to host and manage)
+* wholesomeness : One system, One database, allowing multiple simultaneous users to use at the same time

 ## What is ERPNext?